 is too loud for the teacup

 Pagel’s volume explores the soft boundary between the verifiable and ineffable.
-She shows us science through a steam-punk lens: instruments of brass rather than stainless steel, embroidered vests rather than white lab coats, ledgers with marbled endpapers rather than computer screens—an enterprise not about grants and tenure but about facing chthonic powers.subscribe to Ploughshares?
+She shows us science through a steam-punk lens: instruments of brass rather than stainless steel, embroidered vests rather than white lab coats, ledgers with marbled endpapers rather than computer screens—an enterprise not about grants and tenure but about facing chthonic powers.Might we be so bold as to suggest that you subscribe to Ploughshares?